10 THINGS YOU MUST DO DURING SUMMER IN ALBERTA

 I mean, who doesn’t want to play with over 100 Huskies?!
 It’s very important to ensure you’re visiting an ethical kennel though.
 Snowy Owl in Canmore is fantastic, but sadly there are many others that are very unethical.
 So please make sure you’re supporting a place that treats their animals well.

 A horseback ride around the heart of the rocky mountains, does it really get any better?

 This is another you need to ensure is ethical, and for those that are, I can guarantee you’ll have an experience that you’ll never forget.
 Through the alpine meadows, quaint rivers and surrounded by wildlife and the beautiful Rockies.
-You’ll be submerged in the heart of nature in a way that the explorers of the country once were.

 Visit Lake Louise

 The most picturesque location in all of Alberta – in my opinion anyway.
 This incredibly famous glacially fed lake is surrounded by drastic ice falls, mountain peaks, walking trails and the very beautiful Fairmont Chateau hotel.